STAT545-UBC-hw-2018-19/hw01-zeeva85/hw01_gapminder.md

 ![](hw01_gapminder_files/figure-markdown_github/unnamed-chunk-16-1.png)

-There seem to be some correlation in GDP per capita vs Life Expectancy
+There seem to be some correlation in GDP per capita vs Life Expectancy and it is clearer now that the plot is more spread out.

-### World life expectancy vs Population
+### Life expectancy vs Population (all continents)

 ``` r
 # Boxplot life expectancy in different continents